molily/molily.de/_posts/2020-11-21-testing-angular.md

 request.flush({ success: true });
 ```

-This is equivalent to the predicate example, but gives a more specific error message if the header is incorrect.
+This is equivalent to the predicate example above, but gives a more specific error message if the header is incorrect.

 <aside class="margin-note" markdown="1">
   `match`